X

 While these larger firms have specialised technology staff who can assist with such endeavours, smaller firms will need to work closely with the AI provider to ensure staff can competently utilise these tools.
 We can assist employers and firms in considering and drafting appropriate policies and procedures.
 As noted by the SRA, firms remain responsible and accountable for the outputs of any AI systems.

-Effects of Integration
+Effects of integration

 • AI integration could trigger changes in job roles, skill requirements or working conditions and even result in job reduction programmes.
 Whether or not integration triggers collective consultation and collective bargaining rights, employers will need to carefully consider AI implementation and individual consultation obligations and best practice.